Height:

 faster than expected.

-the loss of strength and stiffness of
+Eventually, the loss of strength and

-the materials resulting from the fire,
+stiffness of the materials resulting

-combined with the initial impact damage,
+from the fire, combined with the initial

-would have caused a failure of the
+impact damage, would have caused a

-truss system supporting a floor, or the
+failure of the truss system supporting a

-remaining perimeter columns, or even the
+columns, or even the internal core, or

-Failure of the flooring system would
+flooring system would have subsequently

-columns to buckle outwards.
+allowed the perimeter columns to buckle

-Regardless of which of these
+outwards.
+Regardless of which of

-possibilities actually occurred, it
+these possibilities actually occurred,

-would have resulted in the complete
+it would have resulted in the complete

 collapse of at least one complete storey